Kenyan McDuffie

-Kenyan R. McDuffie (born c.
-1975) is an American lawyer and independent politician in Washington, D.C.
-He is an at-large member of the Council of the District of Columbia since 2023, after previously representing Ward 5 from 2012 to 2023.
+Kenyan Renard McDuffie (born September 30, 1975) is an American politician who served as an Independent at-large member of the Council of the District of Columbia from 2023 to 2026 after previously representing Ward 5 on the council as a Democrat from 2012 to 2023.
+He resigned from his position to re-register as a Democrat and unsuccessfully ran for mayor in the 2026 mayoral election.

-Early life and education
+Early life and career

-McDuffie grew up in Stronghold, a neighborhood in Ward 5 in Washington, D.C.
+McDuffie grew up in the Stronghold neighborhood in Northeast Washington, D.C.
 After graduating from Woodrow Wilson High School, he sold ice cream at the National Zoo in Washington, D.C., and briefly attended the University of the District of Columbia.
 He later worked for the United States Postal Service, delivering mail in the Friendship Heights and Spring Valley neighborhoods.

-Career

-After four years with the Postal Service, McDuffie enrolled in the University of the District of Columbia before graduating from Howard University summa cum laude with a bachelor's degree in political science and community development in 2002.
-He received a juris doctor from University of Maryland School of Law in 2006.
-At the University of Maryland School of Law, he served as an Associate Editor of The University of Maryland Journal of Race, Religion, Gender, and Class, and research assistant to then-Professor Tom Perez.
+After four years with the Postal Service, McDuffie returned to the University of the District of Columbia before graduating from Howard University summa cum laude with a bachelor's degree in political science and community development in 2002.
+He then received a Juris Doctor from University of Maryland School of Law in 2006.
+In law school, he served as an associate editor of The University of Maryland Journal of Race, Religion, Gender, and Class, and as a research assistant to then-professor Tom Perez.

 Following his graduation, McDuffie was hired by Prince George's County, Maryland, first working as a law clerk for an Associate Judge on the 7th Judicial Circuit of Maryland and later as an assistant state's attorney where he prosecuted misdemeanor and felony cases in District Court and on appeal in Circuit Court.
 McDuffie later worked for Delegate Eleanor Holmes Norton in both her local constituent services office and Capitol Hill office, where he drafted legislation.
 In 2008, he served as a trial attorney for the Civil Rights Division of the U.S. Department of Justice, where he conducted investigations and managed complex cases throughout the United States regarding enforcement of key federal civil rights statutes, including defending the rights of the mentally ill.
 During his tenure at DOJ, he worked on cases to reform the policies and procedures of police departments.
 In 2010, McDuffie became a policy advisor to Public Safety and Justice Deputy Mayor Paul Quander, serving as a liaison to public safety agencies.
 He has also served as president of the Stronghold Civic Association.